 The Company is the sole shareholder of property company subsidiaries and a general insurance agency.
-The financial performance of these companies led to losses of €528k (primarily due to property holdings being devalued and also due to small operational losses).
-The performance of these subsidiaries in the previous reporting period was similar with losses recorded at €344k.
+The financial performance of these companies led to losses of €1.186k (primarily due to property holdings being devalued and also due to operational losses).
+These subsidiaries in the previous reporting period recorded losses of €528k.